香格里拉大酒店江南灶中餐厅 Jiang Nan Wok - Shangri La

 Jiang Nan Wok at Nanjing's: A Serious Huaiyang Table Worth Planning Around

 The common assumption about hotel Chinese restaurants is that they trade on convenience and brand trust rather than kitchen depth.
 Jiang Nan Wok at Nanjing's corrects that assumption.
-This is one of the few hotel dining rooms in Nanjing where the food earns the visit on its own terms — La Liste awarded it 89.5 points in 2025 and 88 points in 2026, placing it firmly in the upper tier of Chinese fine dining in the region.
+This is one of the few hotel dining rooms in Nanjing where the food earns the visit on its own terms; La Liste awarded it 89.5 points in 2025 and 88 points in 2026, placing it firmly in the upper tier of Chinese fine dining in the region.
 If you're weighing whether a hotel restaurant deserves a booking over a standalone address, this one does.

 The Room and the Experience

-Jiang Nan Wok occupies a formal dining space consistent with 's approach to Chinese restaurants: structured seating, private room options, and the kind of acoustic separation that makes it genuinely workable for a business meal or a family celebration.
-The spatial design is not intimate in the way a small independent restaurant is, but it delivers something more useful for group occasions — a sense of occasion without the friction.
+Jiang Nan Wok occupies a formal dining space consistent with 's approach to Chinese restaurants: structured seating, private room options, the kind of acoustic separation that makes it genuinely workable for a business meal or a family celebration.
+The spatial design is not intimate in the way a small independent restaurant is, but it delivers something more useful for group occasions; a sense of occasion without the friction.
 For special events, the private dining arrangements are the main draw; the main dining room seats guests in a setting that signals ceremony without being stiff.
 If you're planning a celebratory meal in Nanjing and want a room that won't embarrass you, this is a reliable choice.

 What Huaiyang Cuisine Means Here